-This study compared patients with moderate to severe RA after they took study medicine (ASP015K or placebo) for 3 months.
+This study compared patients with moderate to severe RA after they took study medicine (ASP015K or placebo) together with methotrexate for 3 months.
 Four dose levels of ASP015K were studied to see which dose worked best for patients.
 The study looked at the proportion of patients whose RA symptoms improved at least 20%.

-The study showed that the proportion with at least 20% improvement was 56.3% in the group of patients who took ASP015K 150 mg for 3 months.
-This means that RA symptoms improved at least 20% in 36 out of the 64 patients treated in this group.
-The proportion with at least 20% improvement was 29.4% in the group of patients who took placebo for 3 months.
-This means that RA symptoms improved at least 20% in 15 out of the 51 patients treated in this group.
+The study showed that the proportion with at least 20% improvement was 61.5% in the group of patients who took ASP015K 50 mg plus methotrexate for 3 months.
+This means that RA symptoms improved at least 20% in 48 out of the 78 patients treated in this group.
+The proportion with at least 20% improvement was 44.4% for patients who took placebo plus methotrexate for 3 months.
+This means that RA symptoms improved at least 20% in 32 patients treated in this group.
 A statistical test showed that the difference between the 2 groups was not likely to be due to chance.
-The 3 highest ASP015K dose levels had higher proportions of patients with improvement than placebo.
-The 25 mg dose level was too low to be effective.